 As part of the iterative process of continuous quality program improvement, the College employs a variety of methods to ascertain the effectiveness of student support services.
-SSLOs and SAOs assessed through the Program Review process on a two year cycle.
+SSLOs and SAOs are assessed through the program review process on a two-year cycle.
 SSLOs and SAOs are aligned with learning support outcomes reflected in institutional student success plans and initiatives.
 Surveys of student engagement and student satisfaction provide additional information and assessment of support learning support outcomes.
 Other methods, such as student focus groups, are utilized to ascertain the effectiveness of student support services.
 Collectively these evaluation methods provide a comprehensive assessment of support services and programs.
 Review and analysis of institutional data informs the development of learning support outcomes to ensure that identified support services and programs are appropriate and strategically implemented to increase student success through improved support programs and services.

-Assessment data and findings have been utilized to continuously improve student support programs and services.
+Assessment data and findings have been used to continuously improve student support programs and services.
 (Examples of previous program review and improvement--Library, Special Programs)

 Standard II.C.3